Andriy Portnov: Conflict with journalists of Radio Liberty

 On 31 October 2019, Portnov released the personal data of a member of the film crew of the "Schemes: Corruption in Detail" program of the Ukrainian edition of Radio Liberty, as well as data indicating the surveillance of this person.
 The editors considered this publication to be direct pressure on the Scheme team, which was preparing an investigation into Portnov's influence and his connections with the new Ukrainian government, as well as a violation of a number of articles of the law on the protection of personal data and the Criminal Code.
 Later, Portnov published the personal data of four more people associated with the program.
 The former official himself later accused the journalists of illegally spying on himself, and also appealed to his status as a journalist for Channel 112, whose management gave him an editorial task to inform the promise of illegal actions of people who are engaged in illegal operational-search activities.

 On 14 November, the first meeting of the Council on Freedom of Expression and Protection of Journalists was held in the President's office, where the police and the Ministry of Internal Affairs heard about the cases on the statements of journalists and Portnov.
 Both cases were investigated by the Investigation Department of the National Police.

-On November 19, it became known about Portnov's trip to the president's office, where he complained to the deputy head of the OP, Kyrylo Timoshenko, about the "threat to freedom of speech and an obstacle to his advocacy and journalistic activitiesz" by the journalists of Radio Liberty.
+On 19 November, it became known about Portnov's trip to the president's office, where he complained to the deputy head of the OP, Kyrylo Timoshenko, about the "threat to freedom of speech and an obstacle to his advocacy and journalistic activities" by the journalists of Radio Liberty.
 In the statement of the office, the guest was called "a lawyer and a journalist", and it was also promised to take note of his arguments.

-On November 20, the Presidential Council for the Protection of Freedom of Expression and the Rights of Journalists condemned the pressure exerted by ex-deputy head of the Yanukovych Administration, Portnov on the Schema investigation program and urged him not to use his journalist ID, because he "is primarily a politician and professional lawyer."
+On 20 November, the Presidential Council for the Protection of Freedom of Expression and the Rights of Journalists condemned the pressure exerted by ex-deputy head of the Yanukovych Administration, Portnov on the Schema investigation program and urged him not to use his journalist ID, because he "is primarily a politician and professional lawyer."
 The decision was reviewed electronically and was supported by 9 out of 15 council members, it was not supported by representatives of the Novosti TV channels (Nataliya Vlashchenko with ZIK and Lyudmila Pysanko from 112 Ukraine), several people were abroad and did not take part in the voting.
 Portnov himself promised to take note of this decision, continuing to threaten to publish personal data of RS employees if he noticed them within a radius of 10 km.

+Escape from Ukraine

+According to the Schemes: Corruption in Details project of Radio Free Europe/Radio Liberty, on 3 June 2022, during the Russian invasion of Ukraine, Portnov fled the country through Zakarpattia Oblast.
+According to Serhii Sternenko, he fled the country with the help of Presidential aide Oleh Tatarov.
+His son had previously fled Ukraine on 23 March 2022.